IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 A State's human rights obligations are divided into three broad categories.
 Respect, protect, and fulfil.
 The obligation to **respect**, means that the government must not violate the rights of men and boys.
 The obligation to **protect**, means that the government must put laws and policies in place to prevent violations of human rights by non-government actors.
 For example, laws prohibiting domestic violence.
 The obligation to **fulfil**, means that the government must take positive steps to ensure that men and boys enjoy their rights in practice.

+> The obligation to fulfil further contains duties to provide, promote and facilitate.
+ICESCR GC 16 - p17

 ## The need for identify state obligations to men and boys